Last Updated on April 5, 2022 by Natalie Rabinowitz

 The Best City in the World!

 Without a doubt, London is the best city in the world!
 I’ve lived in New York City, I’ve lived in Boston.
 I’m now in London and loving it.
 It’s Boston on a grander scale.
 Unique architecture with ornate ornamental decor.
 A green city (the first green cityscape) with an abundance of beautiful flowers year-round.
-While the weather can go from pleasantly sunny to the expected English wet gloom, there is so much that keeps me distracted, including the fantastic colourful species of flowers.
+While the weather can go from pleasantly sunny to the expected English wet gloom, there is so much to be distracted by, including the abundance of unique species of trees.
 Even with the Covid-19 outbreak of 2020, London is a walking museum.

 London is safe for women, clean, free entrance to some of the best museums in the world, and excellent transport to get you from point A to B. The central starting point to any travel destination in Europe and beyond.
 Paris in two hours by Eurostar and lots of quaint towns and villages to be discovered in mainland England.

 Central London itself is small enough to walk and a great walking city it is!
 I always find new areas and am in awe of revisiting areas to notice something new.
 You can walk from Oxford Street to Trafalgar Square to Covent Garden and Soho in minutes.
 Westminster and along the Embankment of the River Thames gives you a picturesque view of London’s skyline.

 Here is a short list of fabulous museums to visit (Currently closed due to Covid Lockdown).
 There is so much to see in London from parks to museums, national landmarks and archaeology, side streets to somewhere new.
 There is always something to discover.

 Must-see museums in London

-National Gallery: Art Museum with over 2,000 paintings from the mid-13th century to 1900.
+The National Gallery Art Museum with over 2,000 paintings from the mid-13th century to 1900.
 Significant works by artists such as Vermeer, Gainsborough, Van Gogh, Van Eyck, da Vinci, Botticelli, to name a few.
 (Free, open daily 10 am–6 pm, Friday until 9 pm)